harunpirim/graph-data-science-course/lectures/gnn5.md

 # GraphML and LLMs

-the convergence of Graph Machine Learning (GraphML) and Large Language Models (LLMs) represents a frontier rich with possibilities.
+The combination of Graph Machine Learning (GraphML) and Large Language Models (LLMs) is like stepping into a new world full of exciting opportunities!

 https://github.com/PacktPublishing/Graph-Machine-Learning/tree/main/Chapter12

-For those interested in running an LLM locally, we will deploy it using LM Studio (learn more at https://lmstudio.ai/docs/api/server)
+If you’re curious about running an LLM on your own computer, using LM Studio to deploy it—check out the docs at https://lmstudio.ai/docs/api/server for more details!

-When fine-tuning or training is required, we will be using the transformer Python module (https://pypi.org/project/transformers/), which provides APIs to quickly download, use, and fine-tune pretrained models, including LLMs.
+When we need to tweak or train something, we’ll be using the transformer Python module (https://pypi.org/project/transformers/).
+It’s a great tool that lets us quickly grab, use, and even fine-tune models that are already trained, like LLMs.

-Graph-Augmented Question Answering: LLMs can leverage knowledge graphs to answer domain-specific questions with factual accuracy.
+Graph-Augmented Question Answering: Large language models (LLMs) can use knowledge graphs to answer questions about specific areas with real facts.

-Node Embedding Generation: State-of-the-art frameworks such as GraphGPT use LLMs to generate node embeddings directly from textual data, enabling seamless integration with graph structures.
+Node Embedding Generation: Cutting-edge tools like GraphGPT leverage large language models (LLMs) to create node embeddings right from text, making it easy to connect these embeddings with graph structures.

 https://graphgpt.github.io

-Knowledge Graph Construction and Enhancement: Recent applications have shown how LLMs can be used to enrich knowledge graphs, where LLMs are used to extract semantic relationships and entities from text to enhance existing graph data.
+Building and improving knowledge graphs: Recent examples highlight how LLMs can boost knowledge graphs by pulling out the meaning behind words and identifying key points, which then helps fill in the gaps in the existing data.

 ## LLMs as predictors